 Susan believes that we are also mentoring or apprenticing teens is the balance between free-ranging teens and helicoptering teens.
 She noticed a trend in blogs and in the media that urges parents to *quit doing so much for your teens*: teaching teens to be independent and stand on their own two feet by not doing anything for teens.
 By stepping back and out of the parenting picture.
 Susan felt that we need to HELP them become adults!

 We can be helpers, apprenticers and mentors without helicoptering (heavy equipment mothering, one of our favorite HSHSP episodes).
 The balance we must find is between “stepping out of the picture” and helicoptering.
 It is apprenticing your teens for adulthood!

 How do we apprentice our teens for adulthood?

-- We DON’T say things like: We’re telling you that you can’t watch this!
+- DON’T say things like: We’re telling you that you can’t watch this!

-- We DO say things like: You can’t watch this and this is why.
+- Say things like: You can’t watch this and this is why.
 We want you to learn to make choices on what you watch.
 We want you to become a Christian man.

 - In other words: cast the vision for healthy, Christian adulthood.
 Then, have lots of conversations.

 Have you noticed that parenting teenagers is different than parenting young children?
 For homeschool high schoolers, we offer: